 Zildjian ZBT 14” Hi Hat Pair

-If you’re looking for the tone control and reliability of Zildjian but are feeling a bit more constrained by your budget, check out their ZBT-Plus cymbals, which give you the same quality materials and craftsmanship for less than half the price of the model above.
+If you’re looking for the tone control and reliability of Zildjian but are feeling a bit more constrained by your budget, check out their ZBT-Plus cymbals, which give you the same quality materials and craftsmanship for generally less than half the price of the model above (check current prices, though).
 The sound is intense and bright, with a cutting projection and a clean decay.

 The bronze alloy Zildjian uses for these cymbals has a remarkable uniformity, giving you a controlled but powerful strike.
 This hi-hat is perhaps more geared to harder and more driving styles than the cymbal above.
 It has the sharp, intense articulation that can cut through even when your bandmates crank their gain, keeping everybody locked into the rhythm no matter how loud it gets.
 This is one of the best hi hats in my book.

-At a similar price-point to the Zildjian ZBTs above is this Sabian pair of 14” hi-hat cymbals.
+At a similar price-point to the Zildjian ZBTs (though price fluctuations do happen) above is this Sabian pair of 14” hi-hat cymbals.
 The overall sound profile is relatively similar to the ZBTs, as well, generally bright and clear with a crisp attack and a cutting edge to the sound that makes sure you’re heard over the rest of the band.
 The most noteworthy thing about these Sabian cymbals is the feel, which is lively and responsive to sensitive dynamic shifts.